 Whether or not the payment of utility bills on behalf of the employee constitutes a taxable benefit depends on why the amounts have been paid.

 If the payment of utility bills does not fall into one of the exemptions below then the full amount is taxable.
-Refer to the Reporting requirements section in order to understand how it should be reported and taxed.
+Refer to the Reporting requirements section in order to understand how it

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.